gojek/clickstream-web/docs/reference/errors.md

 # Handling Errors

 SDk throws different type of errors with `message`, `code` & `cause`.
 You can see full list of errors [here](https://github.com/gojekfarm/clickstream-web/blob/main/src/error.js).
-The SDK exports all the error codes as `ErrorCodes` named export.
+The SDK exports all the error codes as `errorCodes` named export.

 ## Constituents